Characterizing the stabilization size for semi-implicit Fourier-spectral method to phase field equations: Concluding remarks

 \section{Concluding remarks}

-In this work we considered a class of large time-stepping methods for the phase field models such as the Cahn-Hilliard equation and the thin film equation with fourth order dissipation.
-We analyzed the representative case (see \eqref{semi_e1} and \eqref{semi_e2}) which is first order in time and Fourier-spectral in space, with a stabilization $O(\Delta t)$ term of the form
+In this work we considered a class of large time-stepping methods for the phase field models such as the CH equation and the thin film equation with fourth order dissipation.
+We analyzed the representative case (see \eqref{semi_e1} and \eqref{semi_e2}) which is first order in time and Fourier spectral in space, with a stabilization $O(\Delta t)$ term of the form

 For $A$ sufficiently large ($A\ge O(\nu^{-1} |\log \nu|^2)$), we proved unconditional energy stability independent of the time step.
 The corresponding error analysis is also carried out in full detail ($L^2$ for CH and $H^1$ for MBE).
 It is worth emphasizing that our analysis does not require any additional Lipschitz assumption on the nonlinearity, or any a priori bounds on the numerical solution.
 It is expected our theoretical framework can be extended in several directions.
 We discuss a few such possibilities below the fold.